sidiousvic/sidious.pizza/about.md

 ## <span class="ascii">⚡️</span> \*BEEP BOOP\*

 I work in the digitization of the energy grid, or making it go _\*BEEP BOOP BOOP\*_.
-We install physical devices in generation plants, measure electricity I/O and optimize usage.
+We install physical devices in generation plants, measure electricity _I/O_ and optimize usage.

 ![A diagram of the electricity grid, showing generation plants, houses, and a device in the middle communicating them.](/assets/images/beep-boop.jpg){ width=700 optimize caption="" }

-It's meaningful for me to program for [critical infra](https://en.wikipedia.org/wiki/Critical_infrastructure).
-We wrangle fun problems and reduce energy waste.
+I enjoy programming for [critical energy infra](https://en.wikipedia.org/wiki/Critical_infrastructure).
+We wrangle fun problems that reduce energy waste.

 <a name="thanks-for-visiting"></a>